 Phase 1 | Device Performance

 It’s important to remember that the same vape device may perform differently when used with various types of extracts.
-Viscosity, density and atomizer designs all influence the interactions between the liquid and the device.
-In addition, different cannabinoids and terpenes will distill into the vapour at different times during the lifecycle of the cartridge.
+Viscosity, density, and atomizer designs all influence the interactions between the liquid and the device.
+In addition, different cannabinoids and terpenes will distill into the vapor at different times during the lifecycle of the cartridge.
 This will alter the potency and flavour profiles, as well as the production of unwanted by-products during vaping.

-In addition to the Health Canada Standards, the Labstat Vape Testing Protocol™ examines cannabinoids, terpenes, metals, dicarbonyls,, adulterants, volatiles, major yields, ammonia, pH, density, aromatic flavourings, and propionic acid.
+In addition to the Health Canada Standards, the Labstat Emissions Testing Protocol examines cannabinoids, terpenes, metals, dicarbonyls,, adulterants, volatiles, major yields, ammonia, pH, density, aromatic flavourings, and propionic acid.

 Phase 2 | Dose Delivery

-Our vape testing looks at ‘puffing regimes’ from multiple sessions throughout the life of a cartridge.
+Our vape testing looks at “puffing regimes” from multiple sessions throughout the life of a cartridge.
 These puffing regimes are made of one puff collection over the course of 50 puffs.
-In order to pass a product must maintain dose delivery in a minimum of seven puffing regimes to pass.
+In order to pass, a product must maintain dose delivery in a minimum of seven puffing regimes to pass.

 Puffing regimes are not aimed to represent all adult smoking behavior, but rather to create a baseline for regulatory and testing purposes.
 Our team of vape experts works with you to determine the most appropriate puffing regime for your product.